Llanymynech: Transport

 Due to the local limestone and mineral deposits, Llanymynech became a transport hub.

 First to arrive was a branch of the Ellesmere Canal, where it joined the eastern section of the Montgomeryshire Canal at Carreghofa.
 Today the canal is known as the Montgomery Canal, and the section through Llanymynech is isolated, with an 800 m section being navigable to boats.
 To the north to Pant the canal is dry; to the south the canal is isolated by lowered bridges.

 The main line of the Oswestry and Newtown Railway (O&NR) arrived from the south in 1860, a later constituent part of the Cambrian Railways (CR).
 In 1863, the Cambrian completed the construction of the Llanfyllin branch, a railway constructed to enable distribution of minerals in competition with the canal.
-Stipulated in the authorising Act of Parliament to avoid flat crossing of the existing canal and Tanat Valley Light Railway (TVLR), bridges had to be constructed to enable operations.
+Stipulated in the authorising act of parliament to avoid flat crossing of the existing canal and Tanat Valley Light Railway (TVLR), bridges had to be constructed to enable operations.

 The later Potteries, Shrewsbury and North Wales Railway (Potts), which ran to Shrewsbury Abbey, originally ran under the O&NR and the canal to enable the Nantmawr branch for similar mineral extraction purposes.
 However, after it ran into financial difficulties, the CR took over the Nantmawr branch, agreeing to rebuild the southern end of the Potts so that it now formed a junction through Llanymynech.

 After failing to create a junction with the GWR and the LNWR at Shrewsbury, the Shrewsbury and North Wales Railway suffered from low traffic and continual financial difficulties, having now also lost its main revenue stream from the Nantmawr branch.
 Taken over by the GWR under the Railways Act 1921, it was again closed to passengers on 6 November 1933, but remained open as a military freight route until 1960.

 The Cambrian Railways mainline from Whitchurch to Welshpool (Buttington Junction), via Ellesmere, Whittington, Oswestry and Llanymynech, closed on 18 January 1965 in favour of the more viable Shrewsbury and Hereford Railway route.
 This also resulted in the closure of the Llanfyllin branch.
 The Nantmawr branch remained in operation until the 1998, with the track from Oswestry still in place today.

 Although no railway now serves Llanymynech, both the Cambrian Heritage Railways and the enthusiast-revived TVLR plan to reconnect Llanymynech with their heritage railway schemes.

 The A483 trunk road is the main road through the centre of Llanymynech.
 A bypass was announced in the 2020 budget.

+Since Wales reduced most of its built-up area speed limits in September 2023, the Welsh side of the village including the A483 has been subject to a 20 mph speed limit.
+However, the English side of the village still remains subject to a 30 mph speed limit.